gil-lampe/dst-airlines/README.md

 ## Objectives

-This project proposes an application predicting in real-time potential delay of fights taking of from Frankfurt airport.
+This project proposes an application predicting in real-time potential delay of fights taking off from Frankfurt airport.

 It was developed as the final project of my DataScientest Bootcamp.

 It has the following infrastructure:
-- Deployed on Kubernetes using custom Docker images
+- Deployed on **Kubernetes** using custom Docker images (for Airflow and FastAPI)
-- Exposed via FastAPI
+- Exposed via **FastAPI**
-- Orchestrated by Airflow, enabling to:
+- Orchestrated by **Airflow**, enabling to:
-  - collect and store data from APIs
+  - collect, process and store data from APIs
   - train three ML models and select the best performing one
   - make prediction when called internally by the FastAPI "front"
-- Processing data via an in-house Python package, installed on the Airflow worker image
+- Processing data via an **in-house Python package**, installed on the Airflow image
 - Storing data into a:
-  - MongoDB database (for raw, unstructured flight data)
+  - **MongoDB** database (for raw, unstructured flight data)
-  - MySQL database (for structured flight, weather forecast and airport data)
+  - **MySQL** database (for structured flight, weather forecast and airport data)

-Security was as much as possible taken into consideration by:
+While still being an aspect which can be improved, security was as much as possible taken into consideration by:
-- Deploying a OAuth2.0 authentication mechanism on FastAPI
+- **FastAPI connection**: Deploying a OAuth2.0 authentication mechanism on FastAPI
+- **Isolation**: Leveraging Kubernetes native isolation and exposing only important components
-- Securing secrets while still sharing template to ease appropriation by ensuring their are not synched on GitHub and by relying on GitGuardian
+- **Secret management**: Securing secrets while still sharing template to ease appropriation by ensuring they are not synched on GitHub and by relying on GitGuardian

 ## Project deployment